 - 1. If a student is offered but rejects an offer of withdrawal, he/she will be dismissed, and his or her record will be duly annotated. - G. Repetition of all or part of the year: - 1.
 A student may be required to repeat all or part of the year for any of the following: - a.
 One or more course failures in any one academic year - b.
 A GPA below 2.0 for two consecutive terms or 2 terms of any academic year - c.
 Two or more "D" or "D+" grades - d.
 Deficient clinical performance and/or judgment - 2.
 A student may also be required to repeat all or part of a year due to a leave of absence. - 3.
 Whether to require a student to repeat a year is within the discretion of the APC with approval from the Dean; the conduct listed above may also warrant more severe discipline including dismissal from the program. - 4.
 Students are responsible for applicable tuition and fees associated with repetition of a term or year. - 5.
-Students should contact the Office of the Registrar for a description of how grades for repeated courses will appear on their transcripts. - 6.
+Both the original grade and the grade for the repeated courses remain on the student's academic transcript.
+Only the second attempts are counted in the GPA. - 6.
 Individual course waivers for students repeating the year may only be granted by the APC at its discretion, not by Course Directors, and only for courses in which a grade of "B" or higher was earned.
 Exceptions will be reviewed on a case by case basis.